 Skippable video ads are the most demanded video interstitial option (although standard videos are also possible).
 They don’t annoy the users as they can skip the ad in 5 minutes.
 They are also beneficial to advertisers because they get to pay either if the video runs to the end or after 30 seconds (whichever happens first).
 The X button on such videos appears not from the beginning like in static ads, but after 5 seconds of playing.

 Skippable ads also allow integrating the “Download” button.
-This type of interstitials is a good way for advertisers to grow app installs.
+This type of interstitial is a good way for advertisers to grow app installs.

 If as an app publisher you wish to serve video interstitials, make sure to follow Google’s requirement and integrate proper SDKs to your product.